Categories

 Talking Points: Debunking Republican Leadership’s “Pro-Family” Tax Agenda

-• The Republican majorities in the House and Senate are working to enact a massive budget and tax bill to advance the Trump administration’s pro-billionaire, anti-family agenda.
+• The Republican majorities in the House and Senate are working to enact a massive budget and tax bill to advance the Trump administration’s pro-billionaire, anti-women agenda.

 • Do little to offset the deep cuts this bill would make to Medicaid, nutrition assistance, and other essential programs that millions of families depend on.